JoseJX/analogue-pocket-patches/README.md

 This patch was updated to fix an error on startup.
 (2022/06/11)

+This patch was updated to fix a graphical error in the shadow and timing tests.
+(2022/06/13)

 ROM MD5: `31b36a2702887bd762b8969f8e16339e`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/gb240p.ips).